discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - <Skill name="Path of scars"/> and swap weapons when it is off cd.

 **4th phase**
-- Try to cast <Skill name="Barrage"/> so it doesn't get interupted by MAMA jumping.
+- Try to cast <Skill name="Barrage"/> so it doesn't get interrupted by MAMA jumping.
 - Use <Skill name="Point Blank Shot"/> and <Skill id="45743"/> to CC.
 - <Skill name="Rapid Fire"/>
 - Use your dps skills as soon as they come off cd and don't cry from having to autoattack on longbow.